 The query portal interfaces, which provide different displays of source data, showing NLP indexing and dictionary matching.

-The Domain Explorer offers straightforward examples of calling the different NLP Query APIs from Zen, including top entities, similar entities, and related entities, with the frequency and spread for each.
+The Domain Explorer offers straightforward examples of calling the different NLP Query APIs, including top entities, similar entities, and related entities, with the frequency and spread for each.

 The Domain Explorer supports the use of skiplists.